-Although the pattern of adverse reactions in this study seems somewhat different from that seen in patients with partial-onset seizures, this is likely due to the much smaller number of patients in this study compared to partial seizure studies.
-The adverse reaction pattern for patients with JME is expected to be essentially the same as for patients with partial seizures.

-In the controlled clinical study in patients 12 years of age and older with myoclonic seizures [see Clinical Studies (14.2)], the most common adverse reactions in patients receiving levetiracetam in combination with other AEDs, for events with rates greater than placebo, were somnolence, neck pain, and pharyngitis.
+Although the pattern of adverse reactions in this study seems somewhat different from that seen in patients with partial-onset be given to patients after dialysis [see Dosage and Administration (2.5)]. seizures, this is likely due to the much smaller number of patients in this study compared to partial seizure studies.
+The adverse reaction pattern for patients with JME is expected to be essentially the same as for patients with partial seizures. $(\leq 1.0 \times 10^9/L)$ decreased neutrophil count.
+Of the levetiracetam-treated patients with a low neutrophil count, all but one rose In the controlled clinical study in patients 12 years of age and older with myoclonic seizures [see Clinical Studies (14.2)]. the most common adverse reactions in patients receiving levetiracetam in combination with other AEDs, for events with rates greater than